simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fix serialization for the NameID element
 * Fix inheritance - There is no relation between BaseID and NameID

+** Clear your session store after updating, because old serialized sessions can no longer be unserialized **

 ## Version 2.1.1

 Released 2023-11-28